DrTexx/debian-10-install-history/README.md

 - relaunch steam

 - learn the hard way that Beat Hazard 2 will not launch via any version of Proton if it is installed on the 4TB using this method, however it will work if the install files are moved to ~/.steam/debian-installation/steamapps (moved via steam's game properties GUI with "MOVE INSTALL FOLDER..." under the "LOCAL FILES" tab).
 Is this the case for all proton games?
 Is it all proton versions?
 Further testing required.
+- [UPDATE 2019-JUL-07-10:54] Thumper also won't work with any version of Proton if it is installed on the 4TB drive with this method (yet Linux native games have been fine), it may be an issue with installing Windows related dependencies (I only saw the DirectX install and such work fine, but only when the game had been installed on ~/.steam/steam/steamapps.
+The DirectX install and other windows dependencies did not ever appear when launching games installed on the 4TB drive, shortly followed by a crash.

 - create a new repo for this file on github.com
 - `$ mkdir ~/github`